melancholy14/melancholy14/README.md

 Here are some ideas to get you started:

-- 🔭  I'm currently working as a lead frontend engineer for Databank in S.Korea
+- 🔭  I'm currently working as a senior frontend engineer for Kurly in S.Korea
-- 🌱  I’m currently learning NextJS, Firebase, Accessibility, Design system and etc.
+- 🌱  I’m into learning NextJS, Firebase, Accessibility, Design system and etc.
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...